-Unfavorable net prior year development of \$2.0 million was recorded for the three months ended June 30, 2006, including \$5.0 million of unfavorable net prior year claim and allocated claim adjustment expense reserve development and \$3.0 million of favorable premium development.
-Unfavorable net prior year development of \$67.0 million, including \$70.0 million of unfavorable net prior year claim and allocated claim adjustment expense reserve development and \$3.0 million of favorable premium development, was recorded for the three months ended June 30, 2005.
-Further information on Other Insurance Net Prior Year Development for 2005 is included in Note 7 of the Notes to Consolidated Condensed Financial Statements included under Item 1.
+There was \$3.0 million of unfavorable claim and allocated claim adjustment expense reserve development and \$3.0 million of favorable premium development, resulting in no net prior year development for the three months ended September 30, 2006.
+Unfavorable net prior year premium development of \$1.0 million was recorded for the three months ended September 30,2005.
+There was no net prior year claim and allocated claim adjustment expense reserve development for the three months ended September 30, 2005.
+Further information on Other Insurance Net Prior Year Development for 2006 and 2005 is included in Note 7 of the Notes to Consolidated Condensed Financial Statements included under Item 1.